Update on 28 Feb, 2024

 Commercial Pilots can be divided into subcategories, based on the different functions they perform.

-Indian Airforce is a pride for every Indian, they are the backbone of the Indian Armed Forces, the military pilots support the Armed Forces with their air skills to engage in air-to-air combat, identifying missions, and transporting army essentials and personnel.
-The Military pilots are sub divided into categories:
+Military Pilots: Indian Airforce is a pride for every Indian, they are the backbone of the Indian Armed Forces, the military pilots support the Armed Forces with their air skills to engage in air-to-air combat, identifying missions, and transporting army essentials and personnel.
+The Military pilots are subdivided into categories: